-We’re all looking for ways to make our wardrobes greener, and luckily Sojo is here to help.
-Founded by 23-year-old fashion-tech entrepreneur Josephine Philips, Sojo aims to make clothing alterations and repairs hassle-free – even in lockdown – by connecting customers with local tailoring services.
-It’s being dubbed ‘the Deliveroo of clothing alterations’, offering an easy way to amend pre-loved clothes that don’t fit quite right instead of throwing them out and buying new ones.
-All you need to do is enter your postcode, find a local seamster, select what you need done and a bike courier will come over to collect your clothes.
+We’re all looking for ways to make our wardrobes greener, and luckily SOJO is here to help.
+Founded by 23-year-old fashion-tech entrepreneur Josephine Philips, SOJO aims to make clothing alterations and repairs hassle-free.
+Offering all services in-house at its London-based repair studio, the platform offers an easy way to amend pre-loved clothes that don’t fit quite right instead of throwing them out and buying new ones.
+All you need to do is enter get in touch with the team via the SOJO app or website, select what you need done and a bike courier will come over to collect your clothes.
 Within five days the altered item will be returned to your door.
 Perfect for pre-loved pieces that don’t fit quite right any more.

 As Sustain Your Style states, ‘the fashion industry is the second largest polluter in the world’ – a concerning statistic when you consider the industry is a luxury, not a necessity.
 Vestiaire Collective‘s digital app recognises this.
 Branded as ‘pre-loved fashion at your fingertips’, the luxury resale platform enables conscious users to buy, sell and explore thousands of stylish second-hand items from the likes of Louis Vuitton, Hermes, Chanel and Givenchy.
 What’s more, sold items are quality-checked before they are sent, so you won’t be disappointed when your parcel arrives.